-Figure 8. (top) raw Level 0 DDM in uncalibrated counts. (bottom) Level 1a calibrated DDM in units of Watts.
+Figure 8. (left) raw Level 0 DDM in uncalibrated counts. (right) Level 1a calibrated DDM in units of Watts.
 DDMs generated by the CYGNSS End-to-End Simulator.
 Note the different magnitude scales before and after the Level 1a calibration.